dsjoench/salarypredictionportfolio/README.md

 ## Salary Prediction Portfolio (Python)

 ### Goal
-This project aims to predict salary from job description
+This project aims to developed and deployed a salary prediction application which business’ HR and talent acquisition can use to optimize their compensation strategy, acquire the best talent and improve retention rate in competitive labor market.
+It answers the question on what is an optimal salary range based on different factors such as job title, years of experience, degree, etc.

 ### Dataset Information
 The dataset are split into 3 different CSV files.
 1. Training data 2.
 Test data 3.
 Target variable - Salary.
 There are 1 million observation and 9 features in total.